PHENOTYPIC AND FUNCTIONAL CHARACTERISTICS OF EARLY THYMIC EMIGRANTS IN PERIPHERAL BLOOD IN NORMAL CONDITIONS AND AUTOIMMUNE DISEASES

 Affiliations:

-- Research Institute of Clinical and Experimental Lymрhology – Branch of the Institute of Cytology and Genetics, Siberian Branch of Russian Academy of Science (RICEL - Branch of IC&G SB RAS)
+- Research Institute of Clinical and Experimental Lymрhology – Branch of the Institute of Cytology and Genetics, Siberian Branch, Russian Academy of Sciences

 - Submitted: 27.02.2025